Delicious one-pot pasta with ricotta and lemon ready in the time it takes to cook the pasta; this is a perfect meal for any night of the week.

 - Bold, fresh flavors: The mild ricotta cheese is the perfect canvas for the zesty-tangy lemon and the sharp Parmesan cheese.

-- Economical: Just five simple ingredients and some spices, you might already have most of the needed items in your pantry.
+- Economical: With just five simple ingredients and some spices, you might already have most of the needed items in your pantry.

 Recipe ingredients